jun7/wyebadblock/README.md

 webkit2gtk loads extensions in a dir designated by each apps.
 So we have to know which dir is the dir.

-search 'webkit_web_context_set_web_extensions_directory' in source code and make link from the dir to the wyebadblock as above.
+search 'webkit_web_context_set_web_extensions_directory' in its source code and make the link from the dir to the wyebadblock just like above browsers.

 ---